PranayLendave/car-plus-virtual-background/README.md

 This project utilizes the U2Net deep learning model to perform car segmentation in images.
 After segmenting the car from the background, it allows you to replace the background with a virtual background of your choice.

+I suggest utilizing the provided Colab notebook for a comprehensive explanation, as I have employed this notebook for tasks such as data creation, training, inference, and visualization.
 ![poster](assets/poster.png)